officialrajdeepsingh/nextjs-bootstrap-with-app-router/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Note
-Remove the `output: "export"` configuration; it is only important when you deploy the Next.js app router on GitHub pages.
+Remove the  `output: "export"` configuration in `next.config.js` file; it is only important when you deploy the Next.js app router on GitHub pages.